PopovEvgeniy/fntreconstructor/readme.txt

 0.6: The source code has improved.
 Linux support has been added.
 0.6.0.1: The documentation has been updated.
 0.6.1-0.6.2: The small changes.
-0.6.3: The command-line arguments handling has improved.
+0.6.3: The command-line argument handling has improved.
 0.6.3.1: The makefile has been updated.
 0.6.4-0.6.5: The small changes.
 0.6.6-0.6.7: A small bug has been fixed.